Every business relies on technology. In fact, every business relies on multiple technologies.

 Imagine even a small reduction in that effort through automation – maybe 10%, 25% reduction – translate that to cost savings.
 It is all possible today.

-These were just some of the examples of automation.
+These were just some examples of automation.

 There is no limit to what processes can be fully or even partially automated.